-The California Community Colleges is uniquely qualified to help meet this challenge because of the affordable and accessible career technical education programs that already exist within the system.
+The California Community Colleges is uniquely qualified to help meet this challenge because of the affordable and accessible career education programs that already exist within the system.
 Some of the current programs result in certificates; others result in associate degrees and some offer courses to build skills that will put students on the path to a good-paying career.
-However, except for a few programs, career technical education programs in California are often overlooked, under-valued and under-promoted.
+However, except for a few programs, career education programs in California are often overlooked, under-valued and under-promoted.

-Programs like nursing, firefighting, EMT/paramedic training and welding are often the most well-known career technical education programs, but there is a wide variety of programs and areas of study from which students can choose.
-In fact, students can enroll in associate degree and certificate programs in more than 350 areas of study, including small business; information & communications technologies/digital media; agriculture, water & environmental technologies; retail/hospitality/tourism; global trade & logistics; advanced manufacturing; energy & utilities; advanced transportation & renewables; life science/biotech and health.
+Programs like nursing, firefighting, EMT/paramedic training and welding are often the most well-known career education programs, but there is a wide variety of programs and areas of study from which students can choose.
+In fact, students can enroll in associate degree and certificate programs in more than 200 areas of study, including business and entrepreneurship; information and communications technologies/digital media; agriculture, water and environmental technologies; retail/hospitality/tourism; global trade; advanced transportation and logistics; advanced manufacturing; energy, construction and utilities; life science/biotech and health.
+In early 2020, a new fully-online competency-based college will also begin to enroll students in programs designed for working adults in fields like medical coding.